krolow/queue-run/packages/builder/README.md

-# Builder

-Builds and deploys your project.
+This module builds ands deploys your project.
 Currently only supports AWS and runtime-lambda.